-Put it near the bottom of the band as shown.
+Put it near the bottom of the band and on the left as shown.

-4 With the title column still selected, click B for bold and l for italic on the StyleBar.
+4 With the title column still selected, select the bold checkbox and the italic checkbox on the Font tab of the Properties view.

 This makes the job role (title) stand out in the report.